mvahaste/meridian/README.md

 - Supports both light and dark modes.
 - Uses your Obsidian font settings, no annoying font overrides.

+### Optional

+These are optional CSS snippets you can use to customize your Obsidian further:

+- [header-font-lora.css](https://github.com/mvahaste/meridian/blob/master/header-font-lora.css) - Use the Lora font for headers.

 ## Issues & Feature Requests

 If you've encountered any issues or have any feature requests feel free to [create an issue](https://github.com/mvahaste/meridian/issues/new/choose) or [open a pull request](https://github.com/mvahaste/meridian/compare).